 Australian Market Extends Early Losses In Mid-market

-(RTTNews) - The Australian stock market is extending its early losses in mid-market trading on Monday after opening in the green, with a relatively flat close in the previous session, following the broadly positive cues from Wall Street on Friday.
-The benchmark S&P/ASX 200 index is falling below the 8,600.00 level, with weakness in financial and technology stocks partially offset by gains in mining and energy stocks.
+(RTTNews) - The Australian stock market is extending its early losses in mid-market trading on Monday, but reversing the gains in the previous session, despite the broadly positive cues from Wall Street on Friday.
+The benchmark S&P/ASX 200 index is staying well below the 8,650.00 level, with weakness across most sectors led by gold miners and energy stocks.

-Dozens of companies listed on the ASX were unable to release investor updates, including market-sensitive announcements, following the latest outage in a series of operational mishaps by the share market operator.
-The disruption impacted around 50 stocks.

-ASX said it has implemented an initial remediation and has begun processing announcements received since late morning.
-However, earlier submissions remain affected.
+Traders remain cautious ahead of the Reserve Bank of Australia's policy decision on Tuesday, where the RBA is widely expected to maintain the cash rate at its final meeting of the year after three rate cuts this year.

-Among tech stocks, Afterpay owner Block is edging down 0.1 percent and Appen is declining more than 3 percent, while Zip and WiseTech Global are losing almost 1 percent each.
-Xero is advancing more than 1 percent.
+Among tech stocks, Afterpay owner Block is losing more than 2 percent and Xero is edging down 0.5 percent.
+Zip is adding almost 2 percent, while Appen and WiseTech Global are gaining almost 1 percent each.

-Among the big four banks, Westpac and ANZ Banking Bank are losing more than 1 percent each, while Commonwealth Bank is edging down 0.3 percent and National Australia is down almost 1 percent.
+Among the big four banks, ANZ Banking and National Australia Bank are losing almost 1 percent each, while Commonwealth Bank is gaining almost 1 percent and Westpac is edging up 0.4 percent.

-In other news, shares in AUB Group are tumbling more than 17 percent after terminating takeover talks with suitors EQT and CVC.

-In economic news, company gross operating profits in Australia were unchanged on a seasonally adjusted basis in the third quarter of 2025, the Australian Bureau of Statistics said on Monday.
-That missed expectations for an increase of 1.7 percent following the downwardly revised 2.6 percent contraction in the previous three months (originally -2.4 percent).
-On a yearly basis, profits were up 1.1 percent.

 👉🏽 https://bxplus.ch/bx-musterportfolio/